getyoti/yoti-face-capture-android/README.md

 yoti-face-capture-android provides a simplified way of capturing a face.
 It performs face detection from the front facing or back camera, analyses those frames and produces an optimised cropped image of the captured face.

-This library leverage on [Google ML Kit](https://firebase.google.com/docs/ml-kit/detect-faces) to perform the face detection.
+This library leverages on [Google ML Kit](https://firebase.google.com/docs/ml-kit/detect-faces) to perform face detection.

 ## Requirements
 - Android 21+